PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-The total integrated profile (made by adding 4 epochs' profiles together) is presented in Figure~\ref{fig:tot_prof}.
-Similarly integrated profiles of B mode and Q mode are given in Figure~\ref{fig:modepulse_tot}.
-The polarization position angle (PA) curves can be well fitted using the Rotation Vector Model (RVM,~\citealt{RVM1969}) in the form of Equation~\ref{eq:RVM} ($\zeta=\alpha+\beta$).
-All four epochs' pulse profiles could be fitted with the same $\alpha$, $\beta$ with slightly different $\psi_{0}$s (Figure~\ref{fig:avrprof}). $90^\circ$ displacement of PA is permitted in the fitting for orthogonal polarization modes (OPMs).
-The fitting result is that the incline angle $\alpha=46\pm 2(^{\circ})$ and the impact angle $\beta=15\pm 3(^{\circ})$.
-PAs of the main pulse and the precursor are fitted with two RVM curves displaced by $90^\circ$ respectively, indicating that the main pulse and the precursor are orthogonal in linear polarization.

-Methods in~\cite{2023arXiv230807691W} and~\cite{2004ApJ...606L..49Q} are applied to map radiation to pulsar surface geometrically, with the help of two representative groups of magnetic field lines, and the result is shown in Figure~\ref{fig:geomapping}.
-The core region lies inside feet of critical field lines, and the annular region lies between feet of critical field lines and last open field lines.
-B0943$+$10 has a small polar cap ($r < 1^{\circ}$), and the spark discharge origin of precursor component radiation is generally further away from the magnetic axis than that of main pulse radiation.
+Methods introduced in Section~\ref{sec:geomap} are applied to map radiation to pulsar surface geometrically, with the help of two representative groups of magnetic field lines, and the result is shown in Figure~\ref{fig:geomapping}.
+B0943$+$10 has a small polar cap ($r < 1^{\circ}$), and the spark discharge point of precursor component radiation is generally located further away from the magnetic axis than that of main pulse radiation.

-Based on the mapping result, the radiation height (namely the distance from the tangential point of line-of-sight and magnetic field line of certain phase to the center of the pulsar) and radiation particles' Lorentz factors ($\gamma$) (based on curvature radiation's central frequency equation, see Equation~\ref{eq:freq}) could also be estimated, and the results are shown in Figure~\ref{fig:height_gamma}.
+Based on the mapping result, the radiation height (namely the distance from the tangential point of line-of-sight and magnetic field line of certain phase to the center of the pulsar) and radiation particles' Lorentz factors ($\gamma$) (based on curvature radiation's critical frequency equation, see Equation~\ref{eq:freq_c}) could also be estimated, and the results are shown in Figure~\ref{fig:geomapping}.
 For B0943$+$10's case, if the radiating particles originate from the annular region, they tend to radiate at a lower height with smaller Lorentz factor.
-And if both the main pulse component and the precursor component are radiated by particles from the annular region, the precursor component is emitted higher by particles with larger Lorentz factor.
-If both the main pulse component and the precursor component are radiated by particles from the core region, the particles radiating the precursor component still emits higher, but with slightly lower $\gamma$ comparing with that of the main pulse component's peak.
+And if both the main pulse component and the precursor component are radiated by particles from the same region, the precursor component is emitted higher by particles with larger Lorentz factor.